 People may lack the assurance or ability to participate in an engagement process.
 Conventional public gatherings can feel overwhelming to certain people.

-Actively seek input from marginalised groups and provide resources and support to help them participate effectively.
+Actively seek input from marginalized groups and provide resources and support to help them participate effectively.
 This may include training, childcare services, financial aid, or transportation assistance.

 By understanding and addressing these barriers, increasing awareness, offering flexible engagement options, and building trust, you can foster an environment where everyone's voice is heard and valued.

-Embracing diversity and inclusivity in engagement efforts ultimately leads to better outcomes for all involved parties.
+Embracing diversity and inclusivity in community engagement efforts ultimately leads to better outcomes for all involved parties.